OpenKnowledgeMaps/Headstart/server/workers/tests/README.md

-# How to run end-to-end test with docker
+# How to run test

+## Running unit tests

+Unit tests can be run locally or in a Docker container.
+It is also interesting to note that tests can be run directly from the directory in which they are stored or from the top level (root).
+Such tests are written for each separate part of the server, so they are not in this folder.
+For example, they can be found at the path: `server/workers/persistence`.
+There will be a folder with the source code, tests and `README.md` file where you can find more information about unit tests.

+## Running end2end tests with Docker

+This approach is outdated.
+Unit tests are used instead.

-## Prepare local configs:
+### Prepare local configs:

 - Adapt the following settings in `server/preprocessing/conf/config_local.ini`: